 You’ll find a wide choice of places to eat and drink along the Vale of Evesham Blossom Trail.
 In summer, I’d highly recommend picking up ingredients for a picnic and finding a riverside or countryside spot to enjoy your purchases.
 The area is also renowned for asparagus, so if you visit in season, expect to enjoy the Vale of Evesham’s finest being served in many spots, whether with Hollandaise sauce or butter.

-For treats to take home, if you’re not flying, I’d suggest local fruit juices from individual fruit varieties, so full of taste and different from generic apple juice.
+For treats to take home, I’d suggest local fruit juices from individual fruit varieties.
+They are full of taste and taste so different from generic apple juice.
 Chutneys, preserves and jams are also on the list, plus the fruits themselves.
 There’s nothing quite so fine as taking the drive home, hands and faces slightly sticky from plums, and with a bag of empty pea pods nestling in the seat pocket.

 More Things To Do Near the Vale Of Evesham